 Christian Cooper believes America should broker a deal with Iran to confront ISIS and ease the transition of Iraq into three autonomous regions, rather than await a violent disintegration.

-In her book, Humanity’s Law, NYU’s Ruti Teitel describes a shift in how power operates and is legitimated based on a new discourse of law and legalization.
+In her book, Humanity’s Law, New York Law School professor Ruti Teitel describes a shift in how power operates and is legitimated based on a new discourse of law and legalization.

 Former U.S. Air Force strategic planner Eric Jorgensen argues that for the U.S. military, more is not always better, and decisions should be based on what we need, not on what we want.